alexandair/entra-powershell-docs/docs/conceptual/delegated-access-auth.md

 ## Use delegated access with a custom application (Recommended)

-The custom application option is tailored to your specific needs to isolate and limit the permissions granted for the module's usage.
+In this section, you learn how to use delegated access with a custom application to connect to module.
+You can tailor the custom application to your specific needs to isolate and limit the permissions granted for the module's usage.

+Run the following command to connect to the module with delegated access using a custom application.
+You need to sign in with at least a [Cloud Application Administrator](~/identity/role-based-access-control/permissions-reference.md#cloud-application-administrator) role.

 ```powershell
 Connect-Entra -Scopes 'User.Read.All', 'Group.ReadWrite.All' -ClientId <your-custom-app-id> -TenantId <your-tenant-id>